Batman Begins: Cast

 A billionaire socialite who, after witnessing his parents' death in a mugging at age 8, travels around the world seven years before returning home to inherit his family company Wayne Enterprises whilst operating at night as a bat-masked vigilante bringing justice upon the criminal underworld of Gotham City.
 Bale was relatively unknown when cast.
 Before he was confirmed on September 11, 2003, having expressed interest in the role since Darren Aronofsky was planning his own film adaptation, Eion Bailey, Henry Cavill, who would later be cast as Superman, Billy Crudup, Hugh Dancy, Jake Gyllenhaal, Joshua Jackson, David Boreanaz, Heath Ledger, who later played the Joker in The Dark Knight, and Cillian Murphy, who would later be cast as Dr. Jonathan Crane / Scarecrow, took interest in it as well.
 While still attached to the project, Aronofsky revealed in a 2020 interview for Empire magazine that he wanted Joaquin Phoenix for the role, but the studio wanted Freddie Prinze Jr. instead.
 Josh Hartnett met with Nolan about the role, but decided against pursuing it.
 Bale, Bailey and Murphy auditioned using the Batman Forever sonar suit donated by Val Kilmer, but the cape was lost, and Amy Adams served as the casting reader for the casting of Bruce Wayne / Batman in a favor to the casting director.

-Bale felt the previous films underused Batman's character, overplaying the villains instead.
+Though his friends doubted him stating it was not going to work, Bale was convinced by Nolan's approach and he felt that the previous films underused Batman's character, overplaying the villains instead.
 To best pose as Batman, Bale studied graphic novels and illustrations of the superhero.
 Director Nolan said of Bale, "He has exactly the balance of darkness and light that we were looking for."
 Goyer stated that while some actors could play a great Bruce Wayne or a great Batman, Bale could portray both radically different personalities.
 Since he had lost a great deal of weight in preparation for his role in The Machinist, Bale hired a personal trainer to help him gain 100 lb of muscle in the span of only a couple of months to help him physically prepare for the role.
 After realizing he went over by 30 lb, he lost the excess weight by the time filming began.
 Bale trained in Wing Chun Kung Fu under Eric Oram in preparation for the movie.